-- 5.3.224 Charities have their status because of their purposes, and can take a number of legal forms.
-Some may be companies limited by guarantee, or incorporated by Royal Charter or by Act of Parliament; some may take the form of trusts; others may be unincorporated associations. - 5.3.225 If the charity is an incorporated entity (or otherwise has legal personality), firms should verify its identity following the guidance in paragraphs 5.3.129ff.
-The charity itself is the firm's customer, for practical purposes represented by the trustees who give instruction to the firm. - 5.3.226 If the charity takes the form of a trust, it has no legal personality and its trustees have control and management over its affairs.
-Although those trustees who enter into the business relationship with the firm, in their capacity as trustees of that particular charitable trust, are the firm's customers, where there is a large number of trustees the firm may take a risk-based approach to determining on how many, and which, the firm must carry out full CDD measures; the identities of the other trustees would be verified as beneficial owners. (see paragraphs 5.3.244ff.) - 5.3.227 If the charity takes the form of an unincorporated association, it also has no legal personality.
-Its officers, or members of its governing body, are then the firm's customers, on whom the firm must carry out full CDD measures. (see paragraphs 5.3.268ff.) - 5.3.228 Any trustees of a charitable trust who are not the firm's customers will be beneficial owners, because they exercise control over the charity's property.
+- 5.3.226 Charities have their status because of their purposes, and can take a number of legal forms.
+Some may be companies limited by guarantee, or incorporated by Royal Charter or by Act of Parliament; some may take the form of trusts; others may be unincorporated associations. - 5.3.227 If the charity is an incorporated entity (or otherwise has legal personality), firms should verify its identity following the guidance in paragraphs 5.3.131ff.
+The charity itself is the firm's customer, for practical purposes represented by the trustees who give instruction to the firm. - 5.3.228 If the charity takes the form of a trust, it has no legal personality and its trustees have control and management over its affairs.
+Although those trustees who enter into the business relationship with the firm, in their capacity as trustees of that particular charitable trust, are the firm's customers, where there is a large number of trustees the firm may take a risk-based approach to determining on how many, and which, the firm must carry out full CDD measures; the identities of the other trustees would be verified as beneficial owners. (see paragraphs 5.3.2465ff.) - 5.3.229 If the charity takes the form of an unincorporated association, it also has no legal personality.
+Its officers, or members of its governing body, are then the firm's customers, on whom the firm must carry out full CDD measures. (see paragraphs 5.3.27069ff.) - 5.3.230 Any trustees of a charitable trust who are not the firm's customers will be beneficial owners, because they exercise control over the charity's property.
 In exceptional cases, another individual may exercise control.
-Examples include a receiver appointed to manage the affairs of the charity, or a settlor who retains significant powers over the trust property. - 5.3.229 For the vast majority of charities, either there will be no individual who is a beneficial owner (apart from the trustees) within the meaning of the ML Regulations, or at most a class of persons who stand to benefit from the charity's objects must be identified.
-These persons will be self-evident from a review of the charity's objects in its constitution or the extract from the Register of Charities.
+Examples include a receiver appointed to manage the affairs of the charity, or a settlor who retains significant powers over the trust property.